markhunte/Hype-CoreData-Example/README.md

 ![coreDataIcon](README.assets/coreDataIcon.png)

+*UPDATED Simple change to use Persistent Symbols for the text boxes and fully use class name.*

+This makes using layouts easier.
+Example now includes two layouts

+*Xcode project added some rudimentary orientation constraints*

+---

 *If you find this or any of my projects or help helpful and want to say thanks by sponsoring  me please go to:*

 *https://github.com/sponsors/markhunte*